 The Emergency Operation Center:

-- promotes efficient and effective use of limited resources
+- prioritizes the use of limited resources

 - coordinates with multiple organizations and agencies

-- provides accurate and timely public alerts, warnings and information
+- provides public alerts, warnings and information

 - determines recovery priorities